mortazavilab/lapa/docs/output.md

     └── warnings.log
 ```

-where `polyA_clusters.bed` is the main output of LAPA and contains poly(A) clusters with replication rate.
+**polyA_clusters.bed:** is the main output of LAPA and contains poly(A) clusters with replication rate.
 Those set of clusters are high confidence set of poly(A) clusters.
 Poly(A) cluster .bed file have following format:

 | Chromosome   |   Start |     End |   polyA_site |   count | Strand   | Feature         | gene_id            |      tpm |   gene_count |    usage |   fracA | signal         |   annotated_site |